 Effective temperature management is paramount at every stage of winemaking.
 This is accomplished with a new thermoregulation system that is computer controlling and monitoring all concrete and stainless-steel fermenters as well as the wine storage tanks.
 Each of the eighteen tanks can be individually supplied with warm or cold glycol for heating or cooling as the protocol requires.

 In the desire to achieve optimum wine protection while minimizing the use of sulfur compounds, a nitrogen generator was installed for autonomous production of this inerting gas in the cellar.
 It is primarily used to displace air in the top of the vessels and for blowing our pipelines.
-Making use of this technical opportunity, the team of La Roberterie has successfully produced a large order of CLASSICUS without added sulfur and will do so again as demand requires.
+Making use of this technical opportunity, the team of La Roberterie has successfully produced a large order of CLASSICUS without added sulfur and will do so again on demand.

 The barrel cellar contains more than sixty barrels used for the ageing of the Primus and Selectus wines.